 Maternal satisfaction was comparable between the study and the control group.
-In contrast, Armbrust et al. showed in a randomized trial that ESTSC improved maternal satisfaction and improved rate of breastfeeding.17 Nevertheless, the groups were not entirely similar since women from the ESTSC group had a significantly higher level of education, a factor that may affect satisfaction.
-Additionally, Baethge et al18 reported that influential conclusions could not be drawn from this study17 due to an additional number of critical errors in design and interpretation.
+In contrast, Armbrust et al. showed in a randomized trial that ESTSC improved both maternal satisfaction and rate of breastfeeding.17 Nevertheless, the groups were not entirely similar, since women from the ESTSC group had a significantly higher level of education, a factor that may affect satisfaction.
+Additionally, Baethge et al.18 reported that influential conclusions could not be drawn from this study17 due to an additional number of critical errors in design and interpretation.

-The impact of NCD on exclusive breastfeeding at discharge is conflicting.19 Prior study found an increase in exclusive breastfeeding rates for women undergoing a CD from 8% to 19% following initiation of ESTSC in the operating ward.20 Though in the current study, exclusive breastfeeding was comparable between the groups, both groups had higher rates at discharge (nearly 34% to 43%) compared to the cited article.
+The impact of NCD on exclusive breastfeeding at discharge is conflicting.19 Prior studies have found an increase in exclusive breastfeeding rates for women undergoing a CD from 8% to 19% following initiation of ESTSC in the operating ward.20 Although exclusive breastfeeding was comparable between the groups in the current study, both groups had higher rates at discharge (nearly 34% to 43%) compared to the cited article.

 There is a paucity of literature regarding the impact of ESTSC on neonatal outcomes.
-ESTSC was described as a helpful tool in maintaining neonatal thermoregulation and blood glucose level after vaginal delivery21, yet hypothermia after a cesarean can occur.22 Consistent with another report,23, the results of the current study did not show a difference in any particular neonatal outcome examined, nevertheless composite of neonatal outcome that included hypothermia, hypoglycemia, jaundice, and NICU admissions was higher in cases of NCD compared to the traditional CD.
-Similarly, one study reported a higher rate of unplanned NICU admission after the introduction of family-centered CD from 7 to 21%.19
+ESTSC was described as a helpful tool in maintaining neonatal thermoregulation and blood glucose level after vaginal delivery,21 yet hypothermia after a cesarean can occur.22 Consistent with another report,23 the results of the current study did not show a difference in any particular neonatal outcome examined; nevertheless, a composite of neonatal outcomes that included hypothermia, hypoglycemia, jaundice, and NICU admissions was higher in cases of NCD compared to traditional CD.
+Similarly, one study reported an increase in the rate of unplanned NICU admission from 7% to 21% after the introduction of family-centered CD.19

-Following the promising publication of NCD in 2008 by smith et al.,11 the Editor commented that, no outcomes or safety data are presented to justify widespread utilization of this technique and that the technique should be adequately studied with appropriate clinical trials.24 Additionally, Newman et al., reported that the term “natural” implies a process associated with fewer adverse outcomes than the traditional technique though the practice changes suggested by Smith et al. do not reduce any of the significant adverse effects related to CD.25 To date only small sample size studies regarding safety were published,26,27 with a lack of consistency and missing data, not enabling to draw conclusions.
+Following the promising publication of NCD in 2008 by Smith et al.,11 the editor commented that no outcomes or safety data are presented to justify widespread utilization of this technique and that the technique should be adequately studied with appropriate clinical trials.24 Additionally, Newman et al. reported that the term natural implies a process associated with fewer adverse outcomes than the traditional technique, although the practice changes suggested by Smith et al. do not reduce any of the significant adverse effects related to CD.25 To date, only small-sample-size studies regarding safety have been published,26,27 with a lack of consistency and missing data that do not enable the drawing of conclusions.

-The strengths of this study are in its randomized nature and the objective measures that were examined.
+The strengths of this study are its randomized nature and the objective measures that were examined.
 Measuring oxytocin levels is a significant contribution that further strengthens the results.

 Limitations of this study are worth mentioning.
 Other than the primary outcome, the trial was not designed to detect significant differences in secondary outcomes.
 Additionally, compared to multicenter studies, interventions examined in a distinct institution may be less generalizable.
 However, several advantages linked to a single-center trial are present.
-During the entire study period, the same surgical, perinatal, neonatal, and laboratory teams managed all the cases and applied the same peripartum management and oxytocin measurements technique.
+During the entire study period, the same surgical, perinatal, neonatal, and laboratory teams managed all the cases and applied the same peripartum management and oxytocin measurement technique.

-In conclusion, NCD, according to the present study, does not improve maternal wellbeing or surgical results.
-The procedure is accompanied by higher costs, mainly due to the time-consuming of the nursing staff.
-Additionally, disappointment may be expressed by women and families when NCD is not available because of the shortage of nurse staffing and equipment to fulfill all maternal expectations.27 Nevertheless, efforts to change practice that might improve women's experiences for having a CD should continuously be considered in birthing wards.
+In conclusion, NCD, according to the present study, does not improve maternal well-being or surgical results.
+The procedure is accompanied by higher costs, mainly due to consuming the time of the nursing staff.
+Additionally, disappointment may be expressed by women and families when NCD is not available because of the shortage of nurse staffing and equipment to fulfill all maternal expectations.27 Nevertheless, efforts to change practice that might improve women’s experiences when having a CD should continuously be considered in birthing wards.

 Acknowledgment